 I don't wish to judge them for that.
-Yet I want to bow down before Jason and Andrea and do a little worship!
+Yet, I want to bow before Jason and Andrea and do a little worship!
 Who are these rare, unusual people who take the road less traveled and delay gratification?
 Especially in our sex-addicted culture where sex is used to sell everything from hamburgers to vacuum cleaners.

 From my pastoral POV I see lots of sex addiction.
 Sometimes I wonder, falsely I am certain, "Who is not a sex addict today?"
 Have you ever seen, or counseled one?
 Addiction is a monster.
 The French word for addict, as Gerald May has told us, is attache.
 Attachment.
 Claw-like attache.
 Being married or shacking up (I'm not talking about the book The Shack) cannot cure this.

 Somehow, Jason and Andrea escaped the prison house of "sexual freedom."

-I told them I was proud of them.
+We told them we were proud of them.
 Delayed sexual gratification displays self-control and breeds trust.

 Linda and I abstained.
 In my abstinence I was not some religious legalist.
 I was so screwed up sexually that I just wanted God to heal the garbage of my heart so that, should I marry, I would not infect my life partner and children.
 When I told Linda I would not be asking her to have sex with me, I asked how this made her feel.
 She said, "Safe."
 I didn't love her only for her physical beauty.
 I wanted her heart.
 The two are different.

 While dating, I waited several months before I kissed her.
 I will never forget that kiss!
 We were walking in a park, and it began to lightly rain.
 A little voice told me, "It is time!"
 I asked for her permission.
 She said yes.
 That kiss lasted only one second, but mega-volts of lightning came through her lips!
 From then until we got married we kissed only occasionally, and then only for a second or two.
 Our love and trust and respect only grew.
 This was wild and unbelievable to me, a former drug-alcohol-fraternity-sex-womanizer.
 A foundation of faithfulness was being laid from which we have never diverted (for forty-three years).